Bchizi/pizza-moto/readme.md

 ## Description
 The website is responsive in that.
-When you input and checkout an alert pop up saiyng how much it will cost
+When you input and checkout an alert pop up saiyng how much it will cost user will be able to choose pizza by preference on the buttons at the end of the page.

 ## Technologies used
 * HTML